fernandoem88/react-requests-manager/README.md

   if (!reqState?.isProcessing) return
   // here we are sure that the request exists and it is processing utils.abort(requestName)
 }

+// abort all processes of a fetchUsers request export const abortFetchUsers = (utils: AU) => {
+  const reqState = utils.getRequestState('fetchUsers')
+  if (!reqState?.isProcessing) return
+  // here we are sure that the request exists and it is processing utils.abort('fetchUsers')
+}

 // abort a specific process of a given request